debruine/tutorials/docs/04_sim_lmer.md

 Also, it's likely that the variation between subjects in the size of the effect of version is related in some way to between-subject variation in the intercept.
 So we want the random intercept and slope to be correlated.
 Here, we'll simulate a case where subjects who have slower (larger) reaction times across the board show a smaller effect of condition, so we set `sub_i_version_cor` below to a negative number (-0.2).

-I'm writing a package that has functions to easily create correlated variables for simulations.
-The function `rnorm_multi` generates `n` observations of `vars` variables with `mu` means and `sd` standard deviations with `cors` specific correlations.
-You can learn more about this function at my [Simulating Multiple Vectors](rnorm_multi) tutorial.
-You can use `devtools::install_github("debruine/faux")` to install the package.

 The code below creates two variables (`sub_i`, `sub_version_slope`) that are correlated with r = -0.2, means of 0, and SDs equal to what we set `sub_sd` above and `sub_version_sd` below.